rhysd/react-mathjax-component/README.md

 createRoot(root).render(<Mathjax expr="e = mc^2"/>);
 ```

-This package converts [Mathjax's LiteDOM][litedom] into React element tree.
+This package is built with the idea of converting [Mathjax's LiteDOM][litedom] into React element tree.
 It is

 - **Clean**: No `dangerouslySetInnerHTML`.
 No hacky DOM manipulation.
 - **Fast**: React runtime can do differential update correctly.
-(Math expression consists of bunch of SVG elements)
+(Single math expression consists of bunch of SVG elements)
 - **Small**: No complicated hack for DOM cache and no React context value.
 It's a single small functional component.

 ## Installation